Your Destination: (objectives)

 Step 2

-• Now time to experiment!
+Now is the time to experiment!
 Pick a few of your hearts and paint them different colors.
-This is going to be the start for the wet on dry technique.
-Where you paint over an area with dry paint.
-The other technique and what you can do while your wet hearts dry, is the wet on wet technique.
-You can do this with the rest of the hearts by painting them a color, and the while the paint is still went paint directly over the heart with another color.
+This is going to be the start of the wet-on-dry technique, where you paint over an area with dry paint.
+The other technique, and what you can do while your wet hearts dry, is the wet-on-wet technique.
+You can do this with the rest of the hearts by painting them a color, and the while the paint is still wet, paint directly over the heart with another color.

 Step 3